beginning of content

 How is bronchitis diagnosed?

 Bronchitis is most often caused by a virus, so antibiotics won't help.
-Antibiotics do not kill viruses.
+Antibiotics do not work against viruses.

 The Australian Commission on Safety and Quality in Health Care has developed a guide which can be used with your doctor to help you decide whether to use antibiotics when you or your child has acute bronchitis.

-You can help ease your cough and other symptoms with some self-care measures.
+You can help ease your cough and other symptoms with these self-care measures:

 Can bronchitis be prevented?